parkermac/LO/traps_notes/README.md

 The data used to generate TRAPS forcing is stored on Perigee.

-On Perigee, copy the /data1/auroral/LO_data/trapsD00* folder into LO_data on your computer and whichever machine you will use to generate forcing (Perigee or Apogee).
+On Perigee, copy the **files** in /data1/auroral/LO_data/trapsD00* folder into LO_data/trapsD00 on your computer and whichever machine you will use to generate forcing (Perigee or Apogee). **You do not need to copy the folders titled nonpoint_sources and point_sources.
+These folders contain bulky raw Ecology data.
+The two .nc files contain the condensed version of these data that are used by the TRAPS code**

 Once this is complete you should have an LO_data/trapsD00 folder with the following files:
 - **LiveOcean_SSM_rivers.xlsx:** Excel sheet with list of duplicate rivers in LiveOcean and the Salish Sea Model.
 When you create TRAPS climatology and when you generate forcing, the scripts will look at this excel sheet to determine which rivers to omit from LiveOcean.
 This ensures that TRAPS does not add duplicate rivers to LiveOcean.